 Upcycling Our Packaging

-As a more practical repurposing, we’ve seen our members turn them into spice organizers, storage organizers, and gift wrappings.
+We’ve also seen our members turn them into spice organizers, storage organizers, and gift wrappings.

 The vacuum-sealed packages surrounding the fish are essential from a regulatory standpoint, and they’re also essential from a quality standpoint.
-Creating a tight seal around the fish is paramount if we are going to home-deliver it to you--and preserve it in our freezers--in a way that honors the delicate, premium quality of wild seafood.
+Creating a tight seal around the fish is paramount if we are going to home-deliver it to you and preserve it in our freezers in a way that honors the delicate, premium quality of wild seafood.
 The plastics used in this quality-seal are BPA, BHA, and PFAS free.
 But we’re saddened to say that the only available packaging options that serve this purpose have to be thrown out, although we are actively looking for compostable or recyclable alternatives.
 Currently, we have yet to find one on the market.
 If you know of one, please let us know!

 Plastic Disposal: To dispose of the vacuum-sealed fish packaging, please throw them away in your trash disposal.
 A quick rinse of the bag will prevent any fishy smells from developing.

-It is possible that there will be dry-ice leftover in your shipping box or delivery tote.
+It is possible that there will be dry ice leftover in your shipping box or delivery tote.
 Do not handle the dry ice with your bare hands.
 It is cold enough to freeze skin on contact.

-For your safety, please let the dry-ice evaporate completely in a well-ventilated area before disposing of the dry-ice bag.
-This information is also printed on our boxes and on the dry-ice bags.
+For your safety, please let the dry ice evaporate completely in a well-ventilated area before disposing of the dry ice bag.
+This information is also printed on our boxes and on the dry ice bags.

 Packaging and Disposal FAQ